 When a car is lifted on the hoist, an axle seal leak can be identified by oil splashed around the area of the seal.
 See the photo.
 The low transmission fluid level is another reason to suspect a leak.

 Is it safe to drive with a leaking axle seal?
 It depends on the severity of the leak.
-If the leak results in significant fluid loss, the leaking component (transmission or differential) could eventually get damaged.
+If the leak results in significant fluid loss, the leaking component (transmission, differential or transfer unit) could eventually get damaged.
 If the leak is very small and the repair is not possible at the time, keeping the transmission fluid or differential oil level topped up can help avoid the failure of the component.

 Should both axle seals (left and right) be replaced at the same time?
 No, it's not necessary.
 If one axle seal is leaking, it doesn't mean that the other seal will start leaking soon.

 Is it difficult to replace an axle seal as a DIY project?
-In a typical front-wheel drive car, the hardest part is to remove the driveshaft to get to the seal.
+In a typical front-wheel drive car, the hardest part is to remove the CV axle (driveshaft) to get to the seal.
 Without a hoist and proper tools it's quite difficult, especially if the seal is leaking on the side of the longer driveshaft (the right side in most cars).